A Geometric Theory for Hypergraph Matching: Further results.

-\subsection{Further results}
+\section{Further results.}

 Theorems~\ref{newmain} and~\ref{newmainpartite} can be applied to a variety of matching and packing problems in graphs and hypergraphs.
-Indeed, in this section we give a short deduction of Theorem~\ref{partitehajnalszem} from Theorem~\ref{newmainpartite}, whilst in Section~\ref{sec:tetra} we use Theorems~\ref{newmain} to prove Theorem~\ref{tetrapack}.
+Indeed, in this chapter we give a short deduction of Theorem~\ref{partitehajnalszem} from Theorem~\ref{weakmainpartite} (which was a consequence of Theorem~\ref{newmainpartite}), whilst in Chapter~\ref{sec:tetra} we use Theorem~\ref{newmain} to prove Theorem~\ref{TETRAPACK}.
 We can also recover and find new variants of existing results.
-For example, consider the result of R\"odl, Ruci\'nski and Szemer\'edi \cite{RRS} on the minimum degree threshold for a perfect matching in a $k$-graph.
+For example, consider the result of R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS} on the minimum degree threshold for a perfect matching in a $k$-graph.
 Their proof proceeds by a stability argument, giving a direct argument when the $k$-graph is close to an extremal configuration, and otherwise showing that even a slightly lower minimum degree is sufficient for a perfect matching.
 Our results give a new proof of stability under a much weaker degree assumption.
 In the following result, we only assume that the minimum degree of $G$ is a bit more than $n/3$, and show that if there is no perfect matching then $G$ is almost contained in an extremal example.
-In fact, with a bit more work (and a stronger degree assumption) we can show that $G$ is contained in an extremal example (see Theorem~\ref{pmstrongstab}).
+As described earlier, with a bit more work (and a stronger degree assumption) we can show that $G$ is contained in an extremal example (see Theorem~\ref{pmstrongstab}).
 This requires some technical preliminaries, so we postpone the proof for now.